TheLycorisRadiata/game_unity_spoopytreat/README.md

 # Spoopy Treat

 *Spoopy Treat* is a Unity game made for a school's recruiting process.
 Enjoying the concept I've found for it so much, I've decided to turn it into an actual game and will ship it as a Mofumofu product.

-This game is in fact the prototype for a longer game called *Knock On*.
-If *Knock On* is a platformer game in a similar spirit as Spyro or Mario 64, *Spoopy Treat* is a brawl game in an arena.
-Both are in 3D.
+It will be a 3D platformer, and this repository holds the demo version.

 ---